 Beans contain high amounts of dietary fibre, which can contribute to regulating a baby’s bowel movements and preventing digestive issues like constipation.
 Dietary fibre also plays an important role in flushing impurities out of the large intestine and, thus, defending the baby’s body against diseases.
 However, serve beans in small amounts, or they may cause gas and bloating.

 7. Muscle Formation

-Beans, like soybean, have high amounts of protein which can help in muscle growth.
+Beans, like soybeans, have high amounts of protein which can help in muscle growth.
 This becomes even more important for those parents who don’t wish to give their children meat.

 Which Beans Are Good for Babies?

 The following varieties of beans may be good for babies:

 Pinto beans are rich in iron and, therefore, can be very advantageous for babies.
 Pinto beans have a creamy consistency and can be consumed by older babies in their whole form.
 For younger babies, it is better to mash them before consumption.
 Pureed pinto beans mixed with some spices are called refried beans.
 Refried beans with rice can form a wholesome meal for a baby.

 Chickpeas or garbanzo beans are one of the best beans for your baby.
 They have a high content of calcium and folic acid, which is required by a baby for strengthening the bones, brain build-up and blood formation.
 Chickpeas are high in zinc, iron, protein, Vitamin K and fibre, which may accelerate the good health of babies.

 Kidney beans for babies can be nourishing as they are full of iron, fibre and protein.
 Also, babies can easily chew them as they are soft.
 Both the lighter and darker variations are a good option.
 You can go in for cannellini beans or white kidney beans as well.